sodadata/docs/soda-cl/recon.md

 ```

 The `simple` strategy works by processing record comparisons according to one or more primary key identifiers in batches and pages.
 This type of processing serves to temper large-scale comparisons by loading rows into memory in batches so that a system is not overloaded; it is typically faster than the `deepdiff` strategy.
-* If you do not specify a strategy, Soda executes the record reconciliation check using the `simple` strategy.
+* If you do not specify a `strategy`, Soda executes the record reconciliation check using the `simple` strategy.
 * If you do not specify `batch size` and/or `page size`, Soda applies default values of `1` and `100000`, respectively.

 The `deepdiff` strategy works by processing record comparisons of entire datasets by loading all rows into memory at once.
 This type of processing is more memory-heavy but allows you to work without primary key identifiers, or without specifying any other details about the data to be compared; it is typically slower than the `simple` strategy.